 Sign up for a timeslot that works best for you.
 Get a guaranteed space at your designated training time.
 Show up, warm up, squat, press, press or bench, and deadlift.
 Finish by checking in with your coach to plan your next training session.

 Do I need to commit to a set time-slot?

 To train with a coach 3x/week, yes.
-This ensures you have a guaranteed space in the gym at a time that's convenient for you.
+This ensures you have a guaranteed space at a time that's convenient for you.
 If your schedule does not permit training on a consistent schedule, 3x/week, you may want to consider Semi-Private Coaching once per week.